LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/data-source/_index.md

 ## Dimensions and Measures

-When you connect to a data source using Tableau, each column within your data set is is assigned a data type and field.
+When you connect to a data source using Tableau, each column within your data set is assigned a data type and field.
 However, they may not be categorized as the appropriate role (dimension or measure) when you import your data.
-Fortunately, changing the role of a table or field is very straight forward.
+Fortunately, changing the role of a table or field is very straight-forward.

 You are able to right click any field and convert it to a **Measure** or **Dimension**.
 The easiest ways to associate a field to the appropriate role is as follows: